-The heart - during radiotherapy treatment to the mediastinal area the heart may receive a small dose of radiation which may lead to heart problems in the future.
+Kidney Function - the position of the kidneys in the abdomen may mean that they receive some radiation during craniospinal treatment.
+This may affect the normal functioning of the kidneys in the future.
 As a precaution your child will be monitored for many years at regular intervals.